General terms of use

 5.1.
 Citing sources

-The URL opentransportdata.swiss must be cited as the source for raw data in publications and analyses that make use of ODPCH data.
+The URL opentransportdata.swiss must be cited as the source for raw data in publications and analyses that make use of ODMCH data.

 5.1.1 Exemption for databases